HazemSamir/HazemSamir.github.io/_posts/2016-05-23-linux-boot-process.md

 ## 2. Boot Loader:

 The first sector of the bootable disk is called MBR (Master Boot Record) as it stores information about the boot loader.
-There are many types of boot loaders and they may have one or more stages.
-I chose **GRUP** as it the one used on my machine:
+There are many types of boot loaders and some of them may have one or more stages.
+I am goint to talk about **GRUP** as it the one used on my machine:

 **GRUP** stands for _**GR**and **U**nified **B**ootloader_ ([see what are the advantages of GRUB?](#what-are-the-advantages-of-grub)).
 It has two major versions _GRUB 1_ and _GRUP 2_.
 The later adds the features of detecting different OS installed on the machine automatically and gives the user the option to decide which OS to boot up.